 If you are new to Yoga Hertford you probably have a lot of questions like; what is yoga?
 Or what are the different types of Yoga?
 These types of open questions are a useful device because it means we keep an open mind as we practice, that’s super important.
+All of my classes are suitable for beginners yoga.

 But one of the least frequently asked questions is around the development of ones practice and the differences between beginners and advanced practitioners.
 Perhaps this is because most people assume that advanced Yogis are those that do the most contorted, twisted poses.
 This post will seek to answer some of the most commonly asked questions as well as put to bed a coupe of myths around what is advanced Yoga.